Pece17/IoTBeacon/README.md

 ?>
 ```

-This is the ```DatabaseInsert2.php``` file for BEACON2 in Raspberry Pi 1 that inserts data into the database
+This is the ```DatabaseInsert2.php``` file for Beacon 2 in Raspberry Pi 1 that inserts data into the database

 ```
 <?php